pdxjohnny/pdxjohnny.github.io/content/about.md

 - CI/CD is where we learn how to run and deploy code: https://www.techtarget.com/searchsoftwarequality/CI-CD-pipelines-explained-Everything-you-need-to-know

-- Supply Chain Security is how we learn how to create a compute network sutiable for various edge deployment senarios: https://www.cisa.gov/resources-tools/resources/securing-software-supply-chain-recommended-practices-guide-suppliers-and
+- Supply Chain Security is how we learn how to create a compute network sutiable for various edge deployment scenarios: https://www.cisa.gov/resources-tools/resources/securing-software-supply-chain-recommended-practices-guide-suppliers-and

 The end goal is to create a software architect, Alice.
-She will consult on existing projects to provide analysis of their architectures and properties such as maintainability, provide guideance for developer workstream prioritization to achive strategic buisness goals, and write and maintian codebases herself, accepting contributions from external contributors.
+She will consult on existing projects to provide analysis of their architectures and properties such as maintainability, provide guideance for developer workstream prioritization to achive strategic business goals, and write and maintain codebases herself, accepting contributions from external contributors.

 [Tutorial series: Rolling Alice](https://github.com/intel/dffml/tree/main/docs/tutorials/rolling_alice)